Statistics coterm eligibility

 Explain the nature of your interest in Statistics.
 Include details about your preparation for this field of study, your future career plans, and any other aspects of your background and interests that may aid the admissions committee in evaluating your aptitude and motivation for graduate study.
 Overall, the personal statement should be concise, focused, and well written.

 Your statement should be typed, single-spaced, and no longer than two pages with a one inch margin at the top of each page, ensuring that your full name and the program to which you are applying is on each page.

-Complete and upload the Statistics Masters Program Proposal form.
+Statistics MS Program Proposal: Complete and upload the Statistics Masters Program Proposal form (File > Make a copy).
 This is a preliminary form to provide information to the committee on your planned program completion.
 (Include eligible course transfers as well.)

-An MS adviser signature is not required for the application.
+An MS advisor signature is not required for the application.

 You will enter their information in the application and a request for a recommendation letter will be emailed to them.
 Reminders can be sent to the recommender between application submission and the application deadline.

 Application review begins promptly after the application deadline.